openfheorg/contrib/README.md

 # Winning Solutions for FHERMA Challenges

 Winning solutions for [FHERMA](https://fherma.io/challenges) challenges, most of which are implemented in OpenFHE, are available as part of the [FHE Components Library](https://github.com/fairmath/polycircuit).
-The FHE components library already includes efficient implementation examples for evaluating image classication, matrix multiplication, logistic function, look-up tables, and maximum element, and for computing parity, ReLu and sign functions.
+The FHE components library already includes efficient implementation examples for evaluating image classification, matrix multiplication, logistic function, look-up tables, and maximum element, and for computing parity, ReLu and sign functions.

 # Guidelines for Submitting a New Project
 Please review existing contributions and use one of them as a template.